FAQ

 Can I change my username?+

 Standard users can change their username once for life (your first choice during onboarding counts as that change).
 Pundit Pass, Big Group, Maxi Group, and Club Pass holders can change their username once every 24 hours.
+Club Pass group members with granted Pundit rights also get the 24-hour cooldown.

 Can I delete my account?+